 Satellite imagery collected by the Corps show no surface water or flow in the stream channel.
 The APT was run for the date of December 20, 2020 in conjunction with the review of resent aerial imagery taken in the area (see document 2021-188 APT Data_2020-12-20 and 2021-03-12) The aerial images taken on the aforementioned date show no observable indicators of flow or ponding even with the APT results showing an estimated 0.2-inch precipitation event occurring less than two weeks prior to December 20, 2020.
 Additionally, site photography provided by the consultant show no surface water flow in the stream channel.
-The APT was also run for the date of March 12, 2021 in conjunction with the review of submitted site photography of each study area along Arroyo #4 (see document 2021-188 APT Data_2020-12-20 and 2021-03-12) The photos taken on the aforementioned date show no observable indicators of flow or ponding even with the APT results showing an estimated 0.5-inch and a 0.2-inch precipitation event occurring approximately three weeks prior to March 12, 2021.
+The APT was also run for the date of March 12, 2021 in conjunction with the review of submitted site photography of each study area along Arroyo #4 (see document 2021-188 APT Data_2020-12-20 and 2021-03-12) The photos taken on the aforementioned date show no observable indicators of flow or ponding even with the APT results showing an estimated 0.2-inch precipitation event with the APT results show and 2021-03-12).